hartmond/certbutler/README.md

 - monitors certificate transparency logs
 - raise alarm if ceritifcate is requested by someone other

-## Tasks
+## Status
+- Config processing and scheduling impelemnted
-- Implement ACME client
+- Basic ACME functionality implemented
-- Implement OCSP requester
+- Basic OCSP functionality implemented
-- Implement CT monitor
+- Nothing done for CT Log monitoring
-- Implement haproxy interaction
+- haproxy interaction started
-- Implement communication channel for alerts (maybe just write logs and log managment takes care of this)
+- Nothing done for channel for alerts (maybe just write logs and log managment takes care of this)